 Is is an error if the arguments cannot be coerced to strings.
+The first argument is the pattern, and the second is the string.
 Is is an error if the first argument is not a valid pattern.
-The first argument is the pattern, and the second is the string The result is true if the pattern matches, and false if it does not.
-This operation performs a shell file pattern comparison. to be compared.
+The result is true if the pattern matches, and false if it does not.
+This operation performs a shell file pattern comparison.